 ThirtyTwo TM-Two 2014 - 2010 Review by The Good Ride

 The TM 2 is a boot that many people like.
 It’s incredibly comfortable for a boot this stiff and has pretty good response.
 It has flex on the stiff side of Medium, traditional laces for and on the go fix and molds to your weird feet very well.
 We are big fans fo the articulating cuff and this could be a good all mountain boot for the right foot.
 32 makes wider snowboard boots so if you have wide feet they are worth considering.
 The TM two is almost a lace version of the 32 Focus BOA and makes for a very similar ride.
-The sole and design of the boot is very similar so if it fits you well, you want a light boot and like a med/stiff traditional lace boot the TM Two isn’t a bad choice.
+The sole and design of the boot are very similar so if it fits you well, you want a light boot and as a med/stiff traditional lace boot the TM Two isn’t a bad choice.

 ThirtyTwo TM-Two Images